 - Fixed costs: Costs that you will typically always have, regardless of the amount of coffee sold.
 Standard rental of a stand (construction etc.), equipment rental (or depreciation), rental of the space at the event, transport to and from the event, and any wages or salaries due for the event.

 - Per cup costs: Every cup you served has a consumable cost.
 Included is most of what you should consider.
-Assumptions are 8 cup per litre of milk (for milk based drinks), and an average coffee size out to 220ml (for the water).
+Assumptions are 8 cups per litre of milk (for milk-based drinks), and an average coffee size out to 220ml (for the water).
 All other items are rounded up per cup.
 It is assumed that while you buy in bulk, you will eventually use all the cups and other goodies.

 - Gross Profit: Uses per cup cost and cost per each milk, or black coffee drink are sold compared to the per cup cost.
 You can guestimate the number of each you expect to sell, be conservative here.

 - Fix costs factored in or Net Profit: Uses the above to calculate the real cost and hence net profit.